devisricharanp-ux/PlateCalc/README.md

 - **Confirms the hierarchical hypothesis** — reducing class count from 103 → 12 meaningfully eases the detection task, supporting the two-stage pipeline approach over a single flat 103-class detector
 - **Next step**: stage 2 classifier accuracy (per macro-category) will determine whether these stage-1 gains translate into better final fine-grained results — overall system accuracy = stage-1 mAP × stage-2 classifier accuracy (roughly), so both stages need to be evaluated together for the final comparison

+## Real-World Testing & Findings — The Metrics Lied

+After training both pipelines, the hierarchical model dominated every single validation metric.
+The conclusion seemed obvious.
+It wasn't.

+Real-world testing told a completely different story.

+This pattern repeated across every test image.
+The model with better metrics lost.
+The model with worse metrics won.
+Every time.

+The instinct was to fix Stage 1 — larger backbone, more epochs, stronger augmentation.
+But the real problem runs deeper than that.
+Stage 1 is being asked to visually separate rice from potato and grilled chicken from steak on a plate.
+They look identical.
+No model size fixes that.

+Worse, the contradiction is structural.
+Groupings that are visually separable (pale foods together, browned meats together) are nutritionally meaningless — rice, potato, and noodles in one category spans 77 to 138 kcal/100g.
+Groupings that are nutritionally meaningful (Grains vs Root Veg) are visually ambiguous.
+For calorie estimation you need both.
+The hierarchical approach cannot provide both.

+The flat 103-class model sidesteps this entirely — it never makes an intermediate grouping decision and directly asks "is this rice or potato?", which is the right question.
+Its joint training across all 103 classes also forced it to learn more robust, fine-grained visual features that generalised better to real-world images, while Stage 1 had quietly overfit to the visual style of FoodSeg103 specifically.

+The flat 103-class segmentation model was selected for the final calorie estimation pipeline.
+The hierarchical approach, despite its promising metrics, revealed a more valuable lesson: **the right problem formulation matters more than model sophistication, and benchmark metrics are necessary but not sufficient for real-world performance.**